kurt-krueckeberg/gedcomx-thoughts/gedcomx-sources.md

 ## Understanding What Gedcom X is

 [What is Gedcom X?](https://www.familysearch.org/developers/docs/guides/gedcom-x) is the definitive introduction.
-It has helpful links that will guide you to a better understanding of what Gedcom X and how it works.
+It has helpful links that will guide you to a better understanding of what Gedcom X is and how it works.

 The [Family Tree Data Model](https://www.familysearch.org/developers/docs/guides/FamilyTree-data-objects) is intended to help programmers become familiar with the data model of the FamilySearch Family Tree, which closely conform to the GedcomX [specification](http://www.gedcomx.org/Specifications.html).